 Manufacturers that ship their cargo by air use cool containers.
-These temperature-controlled air cargo containers come in a variety of shapes and sizes, depending on cargo and aircraft compatibility.
-The RKN, for example, is perfect for the Boeing 777 and the Airbus A300.
+These temperature-controlled air cargo containers come in a variety of shapes and sizes, depending on cargo and aircraft compatibility, whatever the cold chain logistics of a pharmaceutical product require.
+The RKN and the RAP for example, are perfect for the Boeing 777 and the Airbus A300, among other things.
 The RKH, on the other hand, is specifically designed for the A320 family.

 There are two types of cool containers for air cargo on the market: passive and active.
 Passive cool containers prevent fluctuations in the cargo’s temperature but do not actively control the temperature.
 They rely on insulated panels and a source of cold such as wet ice, gel packs, dry ice or liquid nitrogen.

 Active cool containers, on the other hand, have a system that monitors and controls the temperature level automatically.
 These systems are made up of sensors, a control unit, ventilators, an air duct and a data log.
 The data log measures the actual temperature inside the container throughout the entire journey, which helps to guarantee temperature stability.

 Which one you choose depends largely on a variety of internal and external factors.